 And while these numbers seem steep, remember that they’re only temporary.
 Once your children move on to kindergarten, the cost will go down, and you can put that money toward saving for college.

 Want help financially planning for your new family?
-Consider working with a SoFi Wealth advisor as you prepare for the joys—and financial implications—of parenthood.
+Consider working with a SoFi Invest advisor as you prepare for the joys—and financial implications—of parenthood.